 Or, in simpler terms, the mid-market rate is the average between how much buyers are willing to pay for a specific currency, and how much sellers are willing to sell it.

-Since this rate is influenced by ongoing transactions in the foreign exchange market, you can think of the mid-market rate as the “real” exchange rate—the one that captures the true value of how much a currency is worth.
+Since this rate is influenced by ongoing transactions in the foreign exchange market, you can consider the mid-market rate to be the “real” exchange rate—the one that captures the true value of how much a currency is worth.

 Which is better: a “high” or “low” exchange rate?